Topics

 - Use meaningful names:

-robot/sensors/lidarnottopic1 - Match types exactly: Same IDL definition on both sides
+robot/sensors/lidarnottopic1 - Match types exactly: Same data structure on both sides

 - Use keys for instances: When tracking multiple entities